rumoncarter/Service-Standard/README.md

 A product is anything created for a defined group of users.
-In this standard, product refers to any online information or transactional service used by the people of Ontario.
+In this standard, product refers to any online information or transactional service used by the people of British Columbia.

 ### Why it matters